EliahKagan/subaudit/README.md

 - Writing or deleting a ``str`` key in a dictionary whose keys are all of the built-in ``str`` type.
 Note that the search need not be atomic, but the dictionary must always be observed to be in a valid state.

+The audit hook is written, and the data structures it uses are selected, to avoid relying on more than these assumptions.

 #### 2. Between calls to `subscribe`/`unsubscribe` (by default, they lock)